Navigation auf uzh.ch

 • Staff: Gitzi Valerie

-Observation-based evaluation of teaching quality
+Observation-based assessment of teaching quality

 Further information can be found at argev.